BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

         right_distance = determine_total_distance_traveled((arr[r].x, arr[r].y),course.segments_in_order[arr[r].current_section], course)
 ```
 Right_difference_detection is the distance of the rightmost droplet - the distance of the detection.
-Left Distance is the difference between the detection and leftmost droplet.
+Left Distance is the difference between the detection and the leftmost droplet.

 ```
         right_difference_detection = abs(right_distance - detection_distance)
         left_difference_detection = abs(detection_distance - left_distance)
 ```

 If the detection is within a reasonable detection to a droplet assume that's the closest and return it.
 This feature was added to replace the arr[m] == target: return function of a normal binary search.
 Since the algorithm needs something to classify as the target or known as the target a distance threshold should suffice.
 Imagine a radius around a droplet saying any detection within this radius is sufficiently close therefore that detection is associated with that droplet.
-Consider the following image.
+Consider the following image:

 ![Acceptable Range Example](https://github.com/BrannonKLuong/dropshop_ML_overlay/blob/main/img_assets/dropshop_acceptable_range_ex.png)

+In this let the acceptable range be arbitrarily chosen in this case 5.
+Detection 0, d0, is out of bounds at a range of 6 and disregarded.
+Detection 1, d1, is within the range at a distance of 3 therefore it is returned.

+#### Future Implementations: Optimize the acceptable range threshold that won't under/overfit the binary search algorithm.

 ```
         if calc_dist <= acceptable_distance:
             return m_d
 ```

-If the rightmost droplet or leftmost droplet is within the acceptable range return that droplet.
-Otherwise binary search.
+If the rightmost droplet or leftmost droplet is within the acceptable range return that droplet, otherwise binary search.

 ```
         if right_difference_detection <= acceptable_distance: